Anantm007/Github-Finder/README.md

 # Github-Finder

-A React App to search and fetch a user's github profile.
+A React App to search and fetch a user's github profile using github's API.

-(Incomplete..)